MN Public Health Data Access Portal - Childhood Obesity

 Indicators on this page describe obesity and overweight status for low-income children two up to five years of age who participate in the Women, Infants, and Children (WIC) Program.
 The WIC Program is a nutrition and breastfeeding program that helps young families eat well, learn about nutrition, and stay healthy.

 Overweight and obesity are determined using Body Mass Index (BMI) percentile.
-This means that a child's weight, height, age, and sex are all taken into account.
+This means that a child's weight, height, age, and sex are all considered.
 For more information, see About the childhood obesity data.

 See "Maps" for obesity and overweight indicators by county and zip code.

-Health inequities in overweight and obesity are seen among Minnesota's diverse racial and ethnic groups.
+There are health inequities in overweight and obesity among Minnesota's diverse racial and ethnic groups.
 Compared to other groups, obesity and overweight are highest among American Indian children.

 Overweight and obesity increase with age among young children.
-Four-year-olds are more likely to be overweight or obese compared to two- and three-year-olds.
+Four-year-olds are more likely to be overweight or obese compared to both three- and two-year-olds.

 Minnesota WIC promotes a healthy weight for both mother and child through these services: